-Product-market fit doesn’t always mean that every collection you release sells out in seconds.
-But it does mean that people find out about your store by word of mouth, or that you have a steady stream of customers and sales, or that your product solves a problem within a larger, lucrative market.
+Achieving product-market fit means that you have a strong value proposition, people find out about your store by word of mouth, you have a steady stream of customers and sales, and that your product solves a problem within a larger, lucrative market.

-Here, we’ll cover what product-market fit is, how to prove your product concept, and how to use marketing and customer feedback to find it.
+Here, we’ll cover what product-market fit is, how to prove your product concept, and how to use marketing and customer feedback to determine product-market fit.

 What is product-market fit?